carlosivanr/hugo_website/content/how-to-guides/correlation-and-regression/2021-10-15-comparing-correlations/index.en.markdown

 ### Footnotes
 [^2]: Pearson correlation values can be converted to z-scores with the arc tangent function, `atanh()`.
 Converting correlations to z-scores before conducting other statistics is necessary because correlations values are bounded by -1 and +1.
-Conversely,
+Conversely, the hyperbolic tangent `tanh()` function can be used to convert z-scores back to correlation values.